kimkt0408/pagbot/source/autonomous_navigation/README.md

 ## Autonomous navigation in rows and under canopies

+This module is for the autonomous navigation by using 3D point cloud from a 3D LiDAR which is horizontally mounted on P-AgBot.

 ### 1. Simulation
   * Edit parameters of goal location and direction
    ```